OG CANNABIS INSURANCE.COM

 Insurance Requirements by License Type

-Colorado’s cannabis licensing system includes several license types, each with distinct insurance requirements reflecting their operational risks.
+Colorado’s cannabis licensing system includes several license types, each with distinct insurance considerations reflecting their operational risks and state law requirements.

 Retail Marijuana Store

-Retail Marijuana Stores must carry the following coverages:
+Retail Marijuana Stores typically carry the following coverages:

-• Product liability insurance covering edibles and concentrates sold on-premise.
+• Product liability insurance covering edibles and concentrates sold on-premise, required for MIP products.

 • Commercial property insurance to protect display cases, point-of-sale (POS) systems, and other physical assets.